Jannael/DevSync/README.md

 Additionally, I introduced an architectural enhancement: the Service Layer (/src/backend/service/).
 This layer abstracts all complex business logic, state management (such as cookie handling and token refreshing), and data interactions away from the controllers.

-A key design decision was making the service functions directly receive the req and res objects.
-This choice was deliberate, as it allows for a much smoother future integration with GraphQL (specifically using Apollo Server), where the Service Layer can be easily reused and adapted by the GraphQL resolvers without significant refactoring.
-This approach significantly improved the overall modularity and separation of concerns.
+UPDATE: i've work in refactoring the entire project, and i fixed all the issues i found when i created the first version of the frontend, but also all the problems i created in the backend with the first version of the backend (architecture, code quality, etc)

 ## Future work

-- invitations abort rework in invitations logic, instead of a member been part of the group until it reject the invitation, this will be removed, its going to be added as an invitation status
-- limitations for group and pretty much everything
+- limitations for group and pretty much everything (limited resources)